 (Please ensure that you have proper write privileges to place this directory here).

-Download STAR-CCM+ Track File Conversion Tool Here
+Download version 2.3 of STAR-CCM+ Track File Conversion Tool Here

 2. Start EnSight 10.
 You should notice a new tool under the “UserDefinedTools — > File Import/Export” denoting STAR-CCM+ .trk file translation:

 3. Ensure that you have exported the continuous domain from STAR-CCM+ into EnSight format.